All Episodes

 So did Keith ever actually have the collateral?

-You know, uh, they they show in the vow how he lied to his company, saying, you know, I'm not involved in DOS.
+You know, they show in the vow how he lied to his company saying, you know, I'm not involved in DOS.

-If you if you to if you look at what was going on in that moment, you know, it was true that he would let alone having the collateral, he was not involved in DOS.
+If you look at what was going on in that moment, you know, it was true that he would, let alone having the collateral, he was not involved in DOS.

 It was a complex statement, but when he said, I'm not involved in DOS, it was factually true because he hadn't been involved in it for years.